BLEXZ/VsCodeSnippets/README.md

 ## License

-This particular project is licensed under the MIT Licens
+This particular project is licensed under the MIT license